t4life120/salaries-data-exploration/README.md

 After that just run `python scrape.py` and as soon as the scraping is finished, you will have a new `.csv` file with the newest data.

 ## Use Jupyter Notebook
 In the `old_salaries_exploration.ipynb` you can find useful commands and pandas methods that will help you to explore the new data.
-Make sure you have the Jupyter Notebook extension installed and maybe you have to change to or choose the right python kernel (python conda if you use anaconda).
-You can `Ctrl+Shft+P`, enter `Python: Select Interpreter` and then choose the right interpreter ('base').
+Make sure you have the Jupyter Notebook extension installed and maybe you have to change to or choose the right python kernel.
+You can `Ctrl+Shft+P`, enter `Python: Select Interpreter` and then choose the right interpreter ('base' if you use conda).

+After you have setup a new jupyter notebook, you will merely need to change the `.read_csv` to input the new data instead of the old one and be aware that the column names are different.